Search

 I have lots of thoughts, too, on why Substack or other Open Subscription Platforms.

-I would say, never bet on a platform only.
+I recommend never betting on a single platform.
 The best you can do is like Tim Ferriss already said 15 years (20?) back, build your own newsletter.
 One day, Substack will be gone, so it’s good to have your blog IMO, or if not, at least your own domain - which Substack lets you do.
 Also, Substack is great.
 If it’s going away one day, like Medium, and many other platforms have before.
-At least you have full control over your subscribers and can potentially export content as well.
+At least you have full control over your subscribers and can potentially export content.

 What I find sad is that if you put a lot of effort into writing a blog, it dies with the platform.
 So always have a plan to export valuable content if you move on.
 What do you all think about that aspect?

 I love Obsidian for its connected linking, which gives me many new ideas I wouldn’t otherwise have.
 But yeah, it’s also not for everyone.
-If you do start, I’d use the paid Obsidian Sync, as this makes it seamless to work on phone, desktop and anywhere.
+If you do start, I’d use the paid Obsidian Sync, as it makes it seamless to work on the phone, desktop, and anywhere.

 Also, why I use Obsidian, it’s VS Code, but for text.
 And I can use Vim Motions (nerdy, I know), but I’d argue that vim motions (not vim) is the best way to manipulate text, period.